mimivirus173/rng-game/README.md

  inspired by TheEgglet's RNG Score Game

  how to play:
- you enter in a number and you have that number percent of losing the game, but if you don't you gain that number amount in points
+ you enter in a number and you have that number percent of losing the game, but if you don't lose you gain that number amount in points